adamico/AdminShopOverhauled/README.md

 - /shopAccounts createAccount [\<members\>]

 Create a new account.
 When you create it you will be replied with the new account's ID number, which can be used to add new members to it.
 Optionally, you can include member usernames to add to it.

 Examples: /shopAccounts createAccount, /shopAccounts createAccount Ammonium_ Notch Jeb_

 - /shopAccounts deleteAccount \<id\>

 Deletes an account with the given ID.
 Note: you can only delete accounts that you are the owner of, and you can't delete your personal (ID: 0) account.

 Examples: /shopAccounts deleteAccount 1, /shopAccounts deleteAccount 2

 - /shopAccounts addMember \<id\>  \<member\>

 Adds a new member with the given username to the account with the given ID.
 This member will be able to buy and sell from the account.

 Examples: /shopAccounts addMember 1 Ammonium_, /shopAccounts addMember 2 Notch

 - /shopAccounts removeMember \<id\> \<member\>

 Removes said member from the account's members.
 Same format as addMember.

 - /shopAccounts transfer \<amount\> \<fromOwner\> \<fromId\> \<toOwner\> \<toId\>

 Transfers \<amount\> money from account \<fromOwner\>:\<fromId\> to account \<toOwner\>:\<toId\>.
 This is not the only nor easiest way to send money, just buying an expensive item and giving it to the other player for it to sell is much easier.

+- /shopAccounts removePermit \[id\] \[tier\]

+Removes a permit of given tier from an account you own with id, if you wanted to do that for some reason

 # Information for Server Admins and Modpack Developers: